 In the New Testament, a word that could be translated into “hell” is only mentioned one time in 2 Peter 2:4.
-The word is “Tartarus” which comes from Greek mythology, a temporary holding place where the wicked await judgement.
+The word is “Tartarus,” which comes from Greek mythology, a temporary holding place where the wicked await judgment.
 So, the one place in all of Scripture where a word could be translated into hell isn’t even eternal and is only referenced to describe where demons are sent, not humans.

 Sheol, Hades, Tartarus, & Gehenna

 But isn’t the word hell all over the Bible?
-Well, yes and no. In the Bible a few words get translated into the English word “hell”.
+Well, yes and no. In the Bible, a few words get translated into the English word “hell.”

-|Hebrew word meaning “the grave”, a place where everyone goes when they die, not a place of suffering.||Greek word meaning “the grave”, a place where everyone goes when they die.|
+|Hebrew word meaning “the grave,” a place where everyone goes when they die, not a place of suffering.||Greek word meaning “the grave,” a place where everyone goes when they die.|

-In all of Scripture, Judgement is mentioned 344 times, Sin is mentioned 441 times, and Death is mentioned 456 times, and yet we only see Hell mentioned 14 times, even though the actual word is Gehenna.
+In all of Scripture, Judgement is mentioned 344 times, Sin is mentioned 441 times, and Death is mentioned 456 times, yet we only see Hell mentioned 14 times, even though the actual word is Gehenna.
 If hell is the natural consequence of sin, one must wonder why sin and death have near-equal appearances, but sin and hell have such a striking imbalance.

-Bodies heaped onto the fire would be burned up and be completely destroyed.
+Bodies heaped onto the fire in sacrifice to Molech or from the siege of Jerusalem would be burned up and completely destroyed (2 Kings 23:10; Jeremiah 32:35).
 This total annihilation is how almost all verses in the Bible describe the fate of those not in the Kingdom of God.

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish [apollymi] but have eternal life.

-This well known verse showcases a dichotomy that appears all over scripture: repent or perish.
-“Perish” is translated from the Greek word “apollymi” which means “to destroy”.
-Apollymi is also sometimes just translated into English as “destroy”.
+This well-known verse showcases a dichotomy that appears all over scripture: repent or perish.
+“Perish” is translated from the Greek word “apollymi” which means “to destroy.”
+Apollymi is also sometimes just translated into English as “destroy.”

-If one believes in eternal conscious hell, they believe Jesus was wrong on this point, and that souls don’t die at all, but will live forever in hell.
-Instead, all over Scripture the fate of the wicked is described as perishing, destruction, or death.
+If one believes in eternal conscious hell, they believe Jesus was wrong on this point, and that souls don’t die at all, but will live forever in hell (Gehenna).
+Instead, all over Scripture, the fate of the wicked is described as perishing, destruction, or death.
 (2 Peter 2:3, 3:7, 9; Luke 13:3; 2 Thessalonians 1:9, 2:10; Matthew 7:13, 19, 13:40; John 15:6; James 4:12; Acts 3:23; Philippians 3:19; Hebrews 10:39; 1 Corinthians 3:17; 2 Corinthians 2:15-16; Revelation 11:18, 20:14, 21:8, Romans 6:23)

 Another big problem with the idea of eternal torment in hell is that it claims that everyone lives forever.
-The traditional view of hell is that everyone in hell is alive and suffering, even if it is a sort of “living death”.
+The traditional view of hell is that everyone in hell is alive and suffering, even if it is a sort of “living death.”
 This idea comes from the pagan belief that humans innately have an immortal soul.